rudderlabs/rudderstack-docs/warehouse-actions/amazon-s3.md

 ![](../.gitbook/assets/screen-shot-2021-01-13-at-10.58.18-am.png)

 {% hint style="warning" %}
-The files in your bucket should consists of parquet files only.
-Rudderstack, for now can only extract parquet files
+The files in your bucket should consists of Apache Parquet files only.
+As of now, Rudderstack can only extract Parquet files.
 {% endhint %}

 {% hint style="warning" %}